Niyiojeyinka/Adware-ads-network-server/README.md

 # PHP-AdNetworkServer
-A PHP web App for Serving Text Ads,Image Ads and Article like Ads based on Codeigniter3 and NewBiz and summernote Editor templates
+A PHP web App for Serving Text Ads,Image Ads and Article like Ads
 <br>
 ------------------------------------------------------- Features------------------------------------------------------------------